charles-owen/attendance-tools/README.md

 # Attendance tools for use with ID card readers

+The id-scanner-convert program converts the output of commercial ID card readers to .csv files suitable for loading into D2L or other system.

 To convert card reader files to a .csv file suitable for loading into D2L:

     python id-scanner-convert.py --d2l="result.csv" id-card-data.txt